Michaelangel007/easing/README.md

 But that begs the question -- _what_ would be convenient?
 Hmm, since we can pick _any_ start and end values -- maybe a _range_ between 0.0 and 1.0 (inclusive) aka `normalized` values? :)
+Who over calls us will be responsible for _scaling_ the values back up to their full range.

 | b   | c       | Notes     |
 |:---:|:--------|:----------|